yahoo/check-log4j/README.md

      The output of the command attempts to be human readable and provide suf- ficient information to judge whether the host requires attention.

+ENVIRONMENT
+     The following environment variables influence the behavior of
+     check-log4j:

+     CHECK_LOG4J_FIND_OPTS_PRE
+		   Additional options to pass to find(1) prior to the path name(s).

+		   By default, check-log4j runs "find / -type f -name '*.[ejw]ar'"; the contents of this variable are placed immediately after the 'find' and before the path name(s).

+     CHECK_LOG4J_FIND_OPTS_POST
+		   Additional options to pass to find(1) immediately after the path name(s).

 EXAMPLES
      Sample invocation on a non-vulnerable host: